rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.2.19* -> The datamatrix detector for the c++ version of zxing [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) has been ported.
+This features a dramatically different method of detecting datamatrix symbols.
+If you want to fallback to the original version, include the decode hint TRY_HARDER.
 * *v0.2.15* -> Support for reading and writing svg files through the feature flags `svg_read` and `svg_write`.

     These flags are off by default.